runadock/docs/docs/DevelopersGuide.md

     describeContainers(final Boolean all);

-you can get a list all containers.
+you can get a list of all containers.
 If the boolean is set to true, then all containers, the running containers as well as the terminated containers will be load into the list.
 The method returns a java.util.List with the Container objects.

 The Container object provides get() methods for the properties of a started container.
 In the following is a list of the available properties: